ffich/Ganimede/README.md

 # Ganimede
-Public Repository for Ganimede board family.
+Public Repository for Ganimede board family software examples.

 # Repo Description
 This repo contains some getting started material and some example for using Ganimede with Python, C/C++ and Javascript.